amaurisquezada/jukebox/README.md

 **Instructions:**

-* The jukebox is composed of two main sections, the playlist of the left and the tracklist on the right.
-For user convenience, the tracklist comes with 8 songs preloaded.
+* The jukebox is composed of two main sections, the playlist on the left and the tracklist on the right.
+For user convenience, the tracklist comes with 8 preloaded songs.

-*To play a song at any time, simply double-click the song.
+* To play a song at any time, simply double-click the song.

 * To add songs to the tracklist, a user must add the song's title, artist and a URL to the audio file.
 Many websites such as [archive.org](www.archive.org) contain free URLs to popular songs.

 	* These URLs must end in HTML5 supported audio formats (i.e. https://archive.org/download/Moon_Yoon_Hee_pop_570/Adele-SendMyLovetoYourNewLover.mp3).
-Common supported types are MP3 and AAC amongst others.
+Common supported types are MP3 and AAC, amongst others.

 * After a song is added to the tracklist, it can be dragged and dropped to the playlist.
 From the playlist, songs can be sorted to play in a desired order or a user can click the shuffle button the play the songs in random order.